safl/chplforpyp-docs/docs/source/basics.rst

 |    :language: python                             | |    :language: c                                    |
 +--------------------------------------------------+-+----------------------------------------------------+

-The array syntax and semantics should be fairly familiar.
-The thing to notice is the use of the ``.domain`` when using indexed iteration.
-A ``domain`` is a Chapel concept, one which you will be very pleased with once you get to know it.
+The array syntax and semantics should be easy to follow.
+The interesting thing to notice is the use of ``.domain`` when doing indexed iteration.
+A ``domain`` is a powerful concept and you will be very pleased with it once you get to know it.
+However, it does require an introduction.

+A ``domain`` defines the set of indexes for all elements within the array.
+The above illustrate one convenient aspect of domains, they follow the array around, making it easy to iterate over the index-set.

 Domains are covered in greater detail in section ....
-For now just think of a domain as the set of indexes for all elements within the array.
-The above illustrate one convenient aspect of domains, they follow around with the array making it easy to iterate over the index-set.

 Dictionaries (Associative Arrays)